List of creepypastas: The Backrooms

-The Backrooms is a short passage originally posted to 4chan's /x/ board in 2019 as a caption to a picture of a hallway with yellow carpets and wallpaper.
-The story purports that by "noclip[ping] out of reality", one may enter a realm known as the Backrooms, an empty wasteland of corridors and rooms with nothing but "the stink of old moist carpet, the madness of mono-yellow, the endless background noise of fluorescent lights at maximum hum-buzz, and approximately six hundred million square miles of randomly segmented empty rooms to be trapped in", as well as malevolent entities that hunt the traveler across three separate areas of the Backrooms, "Levels 0 through 2".
-Over time, The Backrooms has been expanded into a mythos, with online writers adding information on new levels, entities, items, and phenomena within the Backrooms.
+The Backrooms is a short passage originally posted to 4chan's /x/ board in 2019 as a caption to a picture of a commercial interior with yellow lighting, carpet, and wallpaper.
+The story purports that by "noclip[ping] out of reality", one may enter a place known as the Backrooms, an empty maze with nothing but "the stink of old moist carpet, the madness of mono-yellow, the endless background noise of fluorescent lights at maximum hum-buzz, and approximately six hundred million square miles of randomly segmented empty rooms to be trapped in", as well the suggestion there might be something dangerous inside there with you too.
+Over time, the Backrooms have been expanded into a mythos from the original Levels 0, 1, and 2, adding more levels, specific entities or creatures, objects, phenomena, and lore.

 The location in the original photograph that spawned the Backrooms story was unidentified until May 29, 2024, when a team of Discord users found that the photograph was initially posted in 2003 to a blog documenting the renovation of a HobbyTown franchise in Oshkosh, Wisconsin.
 Backrooms images are an example of liminal spaces.

 Kane Pixels' Backrooms

-On January 7, 2022, YouTuber and VFX artist Kane Parsons (known online as Kane Pixels) uploaded a short horror film The Backrooms (Found Footage), which follows a cameraman who records his experience in the Backrooms after accidentally noclipping in.
-Since then, it has garnered acclaim from the viewers, with over 57 million views as of February 2024.
-Since the original upload, Parsons has expanded upon his take on the Backrooms lore with more videos, including a film adaptation based on his shorts, which was announced by A24 in February 2023, and began filming in the summer of 2025 in Vancouver, Canada under the working title Effigy.
+On January 7, 2022, YouTuber and VFX artist Kane Parsons (known online as Kane Pixels) uploaded a short horror film titled The Backrooms (Found Footage), which follows a cameraman who records his experience in the Backrooms after accidentally noclipping in.
+Since then, it has garnered acclaim from the viewers, with over 77 million views as of May 2026.
+Since the original upload, Parsons has expanded upon his take on the Backrooms lore with more videos, following a company named Async that researches the Backrooms.
+A film adaptation based on his shorts was announced by A24 in February 2023, and began filming in the summer of 2025 in Vancouver, Canada under the working title Effigy.
+The film Backrooms released on May 29, 2026.
+It has so far received a critic score of 88% on Rotten Tomatoes.